 Then came Charleston, where members of a Bible study group welcomed a stranger into their house of worship, who would open fire on them minutes later.
 Roof was found to be another emotionally unstable individual, as pictures surfaced on the internet portraying him as a violent white separatist.
 Almost immediately, Republican leaders, including South Carolina’s governor, called for the removal of the Confederate Flag from State House grounds, shifting the public debate away from gun access and toward racism.

-Now, as we grapple with yet another mass shooting involving a gun that should not be legal and an individual that should not legally have it, our public debate is being hijacked by the TSA’s No Fly list, a subject that is barely on the periphery in terms of its contributions to gun violence in this country, but that now dominates the debate on the floors of Congress.
+The debate following the Pulse Nightclub shooting was hijacked by debate over the TSA’s No Fly list, a subject that is barely on the periphery in terms of its contributions to gun violence in this country, but that magically found its way to dominate the debate on the floors of Congress.

-As Democrats introduce legislation, and filibuster and stage sit-ins on the House floor to have the legislation considered, they are ceding the debate before they even file the bill.
+As gun control advocates introduce legislation, and filibuster and stage sit-ins on the House floor to have the legislation considered, they are ceding the debate before they even file the bill.
 So when the next mass shooting occurs and we shake our heads and think “What is it going to take?”, consider the possibility that the answer might be to stop accepting the framing from the other side.
-That is what it will take.
+Take a lesson from the teenage leaders in Florida, who will march this Saturday in active defiance of the persistent, strategic, and entirely intentional reframing that takes place after each one of these incidents.

 Shaun Adamec is a communications professional, crisis planning expert, and recovering political operative.
 He is President and Founder of Adamec Communications, which helps those who seek to change the world find their voice.